kimiaf1998/NFA-Regex/README.md

 ## Test the Code by Example

-In **Data** sub-directory you can use sample text fine in order to see how the program works.
+In **data** sub-directory you can use sample text fine in order to see how the program works.

 ``/data/sample.txt``